John Chapman (priest): New Testament and patristics scholar

 John Chapman not only read both Greek and Latin with facility, but also read and wrote French, Italian, and German.
 Many of his contributions to biblical scholarship and patristics have proved of lasting value, especially his work on Cyprian, John the Presbyter, and on the priority of the Gospel according to Matthew that, so Chapman argued in support of the early Church tradition, was the first Gospel account to have been written (see also Synoptic Problem).

 Among the novices that Chapman clothed in the monastic habit was in 1932 John Bernard Orchard, who soon felt drawn to follow his Abbot into researching the priority of the Gospel according to Matthew in the light of the patristic evidence, and eventually, after also constructing a synopsis of the four Gospel accounts in Greek and English for the easier study of the compositional sequence Matthew-Luke-Mark-John that is supported by certain early Christian writers, produced what by hindsight may be considered a synthesis of his and his mentor's insights.

 Spiritual director

 In his day Chapman was a much sought-after spiritual director.
 He published a collection of letters under the title Spiritual Letters.

-Man of many talents

-According to his contemporaries, Chapman had a brilliant mind and was a fascinating conversationalist.
-He was also a talented pianist and a Christian humanist in the finest tradition.